netdata/netdata/health/REFERENCE.md

 As with the `class` and `type` line, if `component` is missing from the configuration, its value will default to `Unknown`.

-#### Alarm line `os`
+#### Alert line `os`

-The alarm or template will be used only if the operating system of the host matches this list specified in `os`.
+The alert or template will be used only if the operating system of the host matches this list specified in `os`.
 The value is a space-separated list.

 The following example enables the entity on Linux, FreeBSD, and macOS, but no other operating systems.